20 Things You Didn’t Know About Independence Day

 A woman’s signature appears on some copies of the Declaration of Independence

 Though she’s not an official signer, Mary Katharine Goddard, who was commissioned by Congress to print copies of the important document, added her name below the original signers.
-Though it’s not clear why she included her name, Goddard was a well-known patriot and one of the first women publishers and postmasters in the young country, reports The Washington Post.
+Though it’s not clear why she included her name, Goddard was a well-known patriot and one of the first women publishers and postmasters in the young country.
 Don’t miss these other 58 female firsts.

 Here’s why we set off fireworks

-At the first national Independence Day Celebration in Philly in 1777, 13 cannons were fired, one round for each state of the union, bells were rung, and fireworks were set off, according to the Smithsonian, which says the tradition grew from there.
-Here are some of the nation’s most spectacular Fourth of July fireworks shows.
+At the first national Independence Day Celebration in Philly in 1777, 13 cannons were fired, one round for each state of the union, bells were rung, and fireworks were set off, according to the Smithsonian, which says the 4th of July fireworks tradition grew from there.

 Here’s why we barbecue

-The tradition of grilling out didn’t actually get going in earnest until the early 1800s, but Virginia colonists had been barbecuing large animals over a pit for years by then in a tradition they imported, apparently, from the West Indies, according to Slate.
+The tradition of grilling out didn’t actually get going in earnest until the early 1800s, but Virginia colonists had been barbecuing large animals over a pit for years by then in a tradition they imported, apparently, from the West Indies.
 The practice is said to have spread as political leaders began staging rallies to mark Independence Day and drew crowds by staging massive barbecues featuring whole pigs and oxen.
-Try these Fourth of July party games to turn your backyard into Independence Day Central.
+Now, people grill and whip up easy July 4th recipes for their loved ones to celebrate America’s independence.

 The hot dog-eating contest tradition

 Since 1972, Coney Island’s hot dog haven, Nathan’s Famous, has been marking Independence Day with a hot dog-eating contest that’s now become so big that it’s broadcast on ESPN.
-The reigning champ, Joey Chestnut, holds the world record for the most hot dogs eaten (74!), which over 21,000 calories, beating out the runner up by nearly 30 hot dogs.
+The reigning champ, Joey Chestnut, holds the world record for the most hot dogs eaten (75!)

 The July 4 “coincidence”